Contractor Onboarding Checklist

 The more details they have at their disposal, the more efficiently they will be able to function.
 Given that they may be based in entirely different time zones, it is very important to empower contractors to function independently.
 As an added bonus, this cuts down on unnecessary iterations later on!

-One final step to go – and this one makes your contractor engagement much more pleasant for everyone involved.
+One final step of the onboarding checklist for contractors – and this one makes your contractor engagement much more pleasant for everyone involved.
 This is where you introduce your contractors to everyone they will be collaborating with.

 This includes members of your internal team, other contractors on the same project, any clients they need to engage with or any other relevant stakeholders you can think of.
 Even though they may work alone, a contractor is, after all, an important part of the team and it doesn’t do to ignore this human aspect of the engagement.